This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It was John Wood Snr who designed and built the Circus between 1754 and 1768 and has also been designated as a Grade I listed building.

-To tie into Bath’s celtic history, Wood created The Circus to reflect Stonehenge, creating the same circular diameter of these mystical stones.
+To tie into Bath’s Celtic history, Wood created The Circus to reflect Stonehenge, creating the same circular diameter of these mystical stones.
+Some also say the rows of stone houses reminds them of the Colosseum in Rome.

 On our guided walking tour, we visited the backyard of one of these homes (No 4 Circus), which is owned by the local government to see an example of a Georgian garden.
 Archeologists dug it up and decided to replicate it.